Compliance

 4. Corporate auditor's consultation desk

-In fiscal 2023, there were a total of 78 consultations, four of which were made through the external compliance consultation desk.
-The most frequent breakdown was communication, personal relationships, harassment, followed by Labor relations (attendance, treatment, etc.).
+In fiscal 2024, there were a total of 102 consultations, 13 of which were made through the external compliance consultation desk.
+The most frequent breakdown was communication, personal relationships, harassment, followed by labor relations (attendance, treatment, etc.).
 Depending on the contents of the consultation, we implemented corrective measures, recommended disciplinary action, provided advice to the consulting parties, and answered their questions.

 Number of consultations for compliance consultation desks (including internal reporting service)